 Orange, California shooting leaves 4 dead, 2 wounded at business complex; suspect in custody: report

-The scene "has been stabilized and there is no threat to the public," the Orange Police Department said in a statement
+The scene "has been stabilized and there is no threat to the public," the Orange Police Department said

 At least four people were killed, including a child, Wednesday evening in a shooting at a business complex in Orange, California, according to reports.